 - Niseko is a large resort and off-piste and sidecountry riding is permitted, so there’s plenty of terrain variety.

-- Niseko makes a great base to explore nearby ski resorts and there’s also nearby cat skiing and backcountry tours.
+- Niseko makes a great base to explore nearby ski resorts and backcountry areas.

 - Another unique aspect of Niseko is that it caters very well to English speaking families with young children.
 Child care and kids’ group ski lessons are available from English speaking staff.